[?] Subscribe To This Site

 If brand new rings are your preference, read on about conflict-free-diamonds if you haven't heard of this term.

-Conflict-diamonds refer to diamonds that are illegally traded to finance civil unrest in any country.
-This means the buying and selling of illegal arms to perhaps overthrow seated governments.
+This means the buying and selling of illegal arms to perhaps aid in the overthrowing of seated governments.
 The term blood-diamond means the same thing.

 The means in which diamond mining is carried out to obtain these precious gems also refers to these terms as well.